Posting your investment earnings online

 The natural option is a healthy distrust of salespeople in the financial industry and opting for getting financial advice off social media.

 Personal information is not only tracked by hackers, but also by services that you use such as Google, Facebook and Twitter to give you relevant ads.

-Though I don’t have a problem with this, it does mean that big companies have scope of what you have and what you’re doing.
+Though I don’t have a problem with this, it does mean those big companies have the vision of what you have and what you’re doing.